scottaxcell/boris/README.md

 * implement editor features: line select on thread or stackframe select and on breakpoint

 ### BACKLOG
-* editor panel should not scroll to bottom each time it updates
+* BUG - editor panel should not scroll to bottom each time it updates
-* continue should key off selected thread in threads panel
 * add visible label? to denote where in the source code debugger has stopped
 * when program is running variables and threads panel need to update accordingly
 * when program ends variables and threads panel need to update accordingly